ACNE SKIN CARE

 Controlling acne can be difficult, depending on the severity of your skin condition.

-Just like shopping for skin care products for dry skin or aged skin, it’s always wise to read the front and back labels of a new product, and do a patch test to assess the consistency.
-Keep an eye out for words like “non comedogenic anti acne creams”, “gentle foaming” & “balancing cleansers” and washes as these products are specially formulated to minimise acne symptoms.
+Just like shopping for skin care products for dry skin or aged skin, it’s always wise to read the front and back labels of a new product and do a patch test to assess the consistency.
+Keep an eye out for words like “non-comedogenic anti acne creams”, “gentle foaming”, & “balancing cleansers” and washes, as these products are specially formulated to remove dead skin cells, and minimise acne symptoms.

 Avoid exfoliants featuring gritty particles.
 As tempting as it is to repeatedly scrub the face of impurities and oils, you may be doing more harm than good.
-By stripping away the skin’s natural oils, you could be leaving your skin more vulnerable to infection, environmental aggressors and therefore exacerbate your acne- something we don’t want!
+By stripping away the skin’s natural oils, you could be leaving your skin more vulnerable to infection, and environmental aggressors and therefore exacerbate your acne- something you do not want to do!

-Also look out for the following ingredients- acne-free treatments for prone acne skin that dermatologists swear by.
+Also look out for the following ingredients- acne-free treatments for prone acne skin that dermatologists swear by through cosmetic and clinical research.